 Questions for the Interviewer

-Later experiences taught me that I shouldn’t expect to be so lucky every time.
+But the odd exception has taught me that I shouldn’t expect to be so lucky every time.
 For my most recent job hunt, I ended up compiling a rather large list of questions, which I’m reproducing here for future reference and, of course, the benefit of my millions of monthly readers.

 These are probably not groundbreaking questions.
 Probably at least 80% of them originally came from long-forgotten forum posts, blogs, and podcasts.
 If I accidentally stole your question, I’m very sorry.